-II.
-The discipline of the police force was very good.
-The number of cases in which it was necessary to inflict punishment was 125 as against 105 in the provious year, but the number of rewards granted for good service increased from 2380 to 3721.
+11. The discipline of the police force was very good.
+The Internal administration.
+Inflict punishment was 125 as against 105 in the provious year, but the number of rewards granted for good service increased from 2380 to 3721.
 Officiating Inspector Ghulam Kadir Ghulam Muhammad and seven policemen were awarded the Indian Police Medal.

 The health of the police continues to be good.
-The percentage of admissions into hospital was 22.76 as against 22.73 in the previous year.
+The percentage of admissions into hospital was $22 \cdot 76$ as against $22 \cdot 73$ in the previous year.